Sanskrit and Vedic learning in Mithila: School of Sankhya

 Sāṃkhya is one of the six schools in the Indian philosophy attributed to the Vedic sage Maharshi Kapila.
 His academic and residential location is known Kapila Ashram in Mithila.
 It is located at the Kapileshwar Sthan Mandir in the Madhubani district of Bihar in India.
 According to legend it is believed that the Videha King Janaka came to the ashram of the Vedic sage Kapila in Mithila to learn Samkhya philosophy from the sage.
+The tradition of Samkhya school was later carried by the sage Asuri and further it was transmitted to the sage Panchashikha.
+After that Panchashikha taught it to the King Janadeva Janaka and later to the King Dharmadhwaja Janaka in Mithila.
 In the medieval period, Vachaspati Mishra was an eminent philosopher of the text Samkhya Shastra.